scilus/disco_challenge/README.md

 ## Data

-All of the relevant data is stored on braindata (`braindata/datasets/DiSCo`).
+All of the relevant data is stored on braindata (`braindata/datasets/DiSCo`) and uses the BIDS format.
 Three datasets are available:
-- DiSCo1 is the training data, for which we have the ground-truth connectivity matrix.
+- sub-DiSCo1 is the training data, for which we have the ground-truth connectivity matrix.
-- DiSCo3 is the validation data, for which we also have the ground-truth connectivity matrix.
+- sub-DiSCo3 is the validation data, for which we also have the ground-truth connectivity matrix.
-- DiSCo2 is the test data, for which we do not have the ground-truth connectivity matrix.
+- sub-DiSCo2 is the test data, for which we do not have the ground-truth connectivity matrix.

 ## Pipeline